turbulem/ios-guidelines/README.md

 * Indent using 4 spaces.
 Never indent with tabs.
 Be sure to set this preference in Xcode.

-* There should be exactly one blank line between methods to aid in visual clarity and organization.
+* There should be exactly one blank line between methods to aid in visual clarity and organisation.
 No multiple methods per line.

 * The star for pointer types should be adjacent to the variable name, not the type.
 Applies for all uses (properties, local variables, constants, method types, ...):
 **Example:**